gitbls/rxapp/README.md

       * See `man ssh-keygen` for a complete list of options and the complete ssh-keygen help

 * **Propagate the public key** as needed to the target host(s) (X11 app running host)
   * `ssh-copy-id -i identity-file [user@]otherhost`
     * The rxapp-starting host must have both the public (keyname.pub) and private (keyname) keys in ~/.ssh
     * If needed, copy the private key manually to `~/.ssh` on the rxapp-starting host and protect it 600

 * If you want to use the rxapp *run as different user* feature, use `ssh-copy-id` to propagate the public key to those accounts as well

-* **Use ssh-agent** on the rxapp-starting host to enable password-less ssh key usage *keychain is a simple way to manage and use ssh-agent*.
-Either use keychain, or ssh-agent by itself.
+* **Use ssh-agent** on the rxapp-starting host to enable password-less ssh key usage
+  * `keychain` is a simple way to manage and use ssh-agent
+  * Use keychain, or ssh-agent by itself.
 But not both.

 * **Using keychain** to simplify use of ssh-agent
   * `sudo apt install keychain`
   * Add to your .bashrc at the correct spot (try the end if you're not sure).
 If your keys have a password on them (and they should), you will be prompted for the password.
 This is true whether you're using `keychain` or `ssh-agent/ssh-add` directly.
 ```
     # keystart and keystop aliases make it easy to stop and restart ssh-agent
     # Replace 'sshkeyfile' with the filename(s) of the keys you want to use (just the filename, not full path)